hhubbell/smartkeg/README.md

 # Smartkeg
 ##### By: Harrison Hubbell and  Christopher Young

-Never run out of beer with smarter, integrated, monitoring systems.
+Accurate demand forecasting is critical to successful long term business strategy.
+Using smarter, integrated monitoring systems for food and beverage consumption, retailers are able to take advantage of lean "JIT" supply practices; benefits of lowered holding costs and higher satisfaction of demand are thus able to realize.
+Using Time Series Regression and Continuous Review Modeling the Smartkeg can accurately forecast stock supply and demand levels, and propagate this information to a wide range of interconnected devices.

 ## Status
-This project is still under construction; some parts are currently not in a working state, while others may not have been implemented yet.
+This project is currently under construction.

 ## How it works
-Smartkeg logs refrigerator temperature, beer temperature, and consumption rates to help facilitate ordering and cost management.
-The machine uses historic consumption data and future predictions to analyze when a refill will be necessary - and gives alerts via email and a web interface, which is served up through the Raspberry Pi on a simple Python stack.
+The system is currently designed to be run on a Raspberry Pi board with Arch Linux ARM Operating System.
+The Smartkeg system logs refrigerator temperature and beer temperature using a 3-pin temperature sensor, and consumption rates are logged using a 3-pin flow meter.
+These peripherals are connected to the Raspberry Pi's GPIO pins.
+The machine uses historic consumption data to build future predictions, allowing users to be notified when a refill will be necessary - and gives alerts via a web interface, which is served up through the Raspberry Pi on a simple Python stack.

 ## Getting Started
-To try the Smartkeg Keg Monitoring system out, pull down a copy of the source onto a Raspberry Pi ARM board.
-As of now this script supports only Arch Linux ARM.
+To try the Smartkeg Keg Monitoring system out, pull down a copy of the source onto a Raspberry Pi ARM board running Arch Linux ARM.
 Modify the config.cfg.TEMPLATE file to your liking, save it as config.cfg, and run the following in the Smartkeg root directory:

 ```Shell
 # ./build
 ```

 Easy as that!

+#### How the Build Script Works
-Smartkeg has the following dependencies, the build script will check to see if you have the following installed:
+Smartkeg has the following dependencies, and the build script will check first to see if you have the following installed:
+###### Note: This step can be skipped by including the following argument: `--no-check`
 * MySQL (We prefer MariaDB)
 * pip (For installing Python dependencies)
 * MySQL-python (Python MySQL driver)
 * RPi.GPIO (Python-Raspberry Pi GPIO driver)

-The build script will configure the MySQL database user and create the required tables; it will require root access (or any user with `CREATE/DROP` rights) to your MySQL database.
-It will also make a copy of the Smartkeg source code into te systems `/usr/local/src/` directory, and create the service files.
+The build script will also configure the MySQL database user and create the required tables; it will require root access (or any user with `CREATE/DROP` rights) to your MySQL database.
+It will also make a copy of the Smartkeg source code into the systems `/usr/local/src/` directory, and create the service files.

-#### Build Options
-* To skip the dependency check when building, add the following arg: `--no-check`
-* To skip the database creation proces, add the following arg: `--no-db`
+###### Note: This step can be skipped by including the following argument: `--no-db`

 #### Post Install
-To run the Smartkeg system at startup on Arch Linux, run the following:
+The build script creates systemd service files for the Smartkeg system, and the Smartkeg Server.
+To run the Smartkeg system and the Smartkeg Server at startup on Arch Linux, run the following, respectively:
 ```Shell
 # systemctl enable smartkeg
 ```

-To run the Smartkeg web server at startup on Arch Linux, run the following:
 ```Shell
 # systemctl enable smartkeg-server
 ```